dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 layout: post
 categories: three.js
 id: 318
-updated: 2021-05-02 13:13:56
+updated: 2021-05-02 13:16:51
-version: 1.20
+version: 1.21
 ---

 When I am playing around with [three.js](https://threejs.org/) I often like to use it to make simple looping animations, and it would be nice to have at least one or two ways to export these projects to a reliable, well supported video file format like the [webm file format](https://en.wikipedia.org/wiki/WebM) making it easy to share as a stand alone video file.
+Now there may be a great number of ways to go about doing this sort of thing actually on [stack overflow I saw an example the makes use of some built in browser features](https://stackoverflow.com/questions/50681683/how-to-save-canvas-animation-as-gif-or-webm) as a way to go about capturing video from a canvas element on the fly.
+However what I have in mind is something where I can create a video on a frame by frame basis rather than recoding for an amount of time.

 To help with this I have come across a project called [whammy](https://github.com/antimatter15/whammy) that seems to work okay for the sake of making a webm file on a frame by frame basis.
 In this post I will be outlining a simple example of doing just this using three.js, and whammy.